j-aloko/Auction-Test-App/README.md

-## Enable Auto Bid
+## Enable Auto Bid Check Box

-* If checked and auto-bid configuration does not exist for the user?
+* If checked , the bot verifies that auto-bid is configured for the User
+* If auto-bid is configured,
+* The check box thicks blue, indicating auto-bid is configured
-* User is redirected to the auto-bid configuration page
+* Else if auto-bid is not configured, User is redirected to the auto-bid configuration settings page
-* After saving configuration, User is redirected back to the product detail page
+* After setting and saving configuration, User is redirected back to the product detail page where User can check the box

 ![Screenshot (96)](https://user-images.githubusercontent.com/93955657/154775218-5b1b5e06-500c-4873-8b8b-d7ed01547271.png)